Dead No More: The Clone Conspiracy

 "Dead No More: The Clone Conspiracy" is a 2016–17 Marvel Comics storyline starring Spider-Man.
-The story was notable for bringing long-dead Spider-Man supporting character Ben Reilly back to life.
-The storyline led Reilly to reclaim the heroic Scarlet Spider mantle and appear in his own comic book series.
+The story was notable for resurrecting Spider-Man supporting character Ben Reilly, who was killed in 1996 at the end of the Clone Saga.
+The storyline led Kaine Parker to reclaim the heroic Scarlet Spider mantle and appear in his own comic book series.
 The story received generally mixed reviews, with critics praising the art style and action, however criticized the story and the retcons, as well as the treatment of Ben Reilly.

 Premise

-This storyline details Jackal resurfacing as he manages to get Rhino, Lizard, Doctor Octopus and a female Electro on his side with a chance to reunite with their loved ones.
+This storyline details Jackal resurfacing.
+He manages to get Rhino, Lizard, Doctor Octopus and a female Electro on his side with a chance to reunite with their loved ones.

 Plot

 Prologue

 Jackal resurfaces in the form of a mysterious man in a red suit with an Anubis mask.
 Approaching several of Spider-Man's enemies, Jackal offers a deal to them in the form of the chance to revive their lost loved ones if they follow his orders.
-He starts with Rhino presenting him with a mysteriously-revived Oksana.
+He starts with Rhino presenting him with a mysteriously revived Oksana.
 Rhino accepts the deal.

 Jackal then heads to Andru Correctional Facility where he visits Lizard.
 Lizard accepts Jackal's offer when introduced to the revived Martha Connors and Billy Connors.

 Giving Rhino a new black version of his suit, Jackal sends Rhino to break out Lizard and a depowered Electro from Andru Correctional Facility.
 Afterwards, he offers Electro help to regain his electrical powers.

 Jackal later sends Rhino to convince Kingpin to join up with him while using a revived Vanessa Fisk as persuasion.
-Kingpin snaps the neck of Vanessa Fisk, calling her an abomination and not his real wife.
+Kingpin snaps Vanessa's neck, calling her an abomination and not his real wife.
 Spider-Man appears at Fisk Industries as Kingpin goes after Rhino.
 Upon hearing that Kingpin declined the offer, Jackal tells Rhino that he has gained one strike.
 Jackal is then seen with a revived Gwen Stacy at his side.